ecogetaway/AlertIntelligence-NoiseReduction-MSPs/HACKATHON_DEMO_SCRIPT.md

 ## 🎯 **Demo Flow (Timeline)**

 ### **0:00 - 0:30 | Introduction & Problem Statement**
 > **Script**: "Hi!
 I'm presenting our MSP Alert Intelligence Platform.
 Managed Service Providers face alert fatigue with thousands of alerts daily.
-Our solution reduces noise by 80% using AI-powered correlation and intelligent filtering."
+Our solution reduces noise by 80% using AI-powered correlation and intelligent filtering.
+This demo is standalone; for production we may integrate with the open-source Keep platform for provider integrations and workflows."

 **Visual**: Show the dark-themed dashboard with summary cards
 - Point to the 4 summary cards at the top